bg3mdo/D2RG_MMDVM_HS_ambe_uart_service/README.md

 ```
 to config.txt under /boot (SD Card)

-Then allocate serial UART interfaces to `/dev/ttySC0` and `/dev/ttySC1` - A and B, in RPi.
+Then allocate serial UART interfaces to `/dev/ttySC0` and `/dev/ttySC1` - A and B of SC16IS752.